darekf77/firedev/README.md

 npm i -g firedev
 ```

-#  How to uninstall firedev
+#  How to uninstall firedev from local machine
+Firedev stores a big global ontainer (in ~/.firedev) for npm packages that is being shared
+accros all firedev apps
 ```
 npm uninstall -g firedev
-rimraf ~/.firedev # firedev templates projects and db
+rm -rf ~/.firedev
 ```

 # Philosophy of Firedev
-=> One language for browser/backend/database - TypeScript
+=> One language for browser/backend/database - **TypeScript**

 => Builded on top of rock solid frameworks

-=> Never ever repeat single line of code
+=> **Never** ever **repeat** single line of **code**

 => Everything automatically generated, strongly typed

 => Crazy fast / developer-friendly coding in <b>Visual Studio Code</b>

-=> Shared <b>node_modules</b> for similar projects
+=> Shared <b>node_modules</b> for similar projects (from one big npm pacakges container)

-=> Easy port of backend/frontend/<any-sql-db> apps to backend/frontend/websql version
+=> Automation for releasing projects (standalone and organization) to github pages / npm repositories

+=> Develop libraries and apps at the same time! (mixed NodeJs packages with proper Angular ivy packages)

+=> Two development modes
+  1. NORMAL - sqlite/mysql for database and normal NodeJS server
+  2. WEBSQL - sql.js for database and server mock in browser (perfect for github pages, e2e and more!)

 # Advantages of Firedev
 ## 1. No separation between backend and frontend code (use BE entity as FE dto!) .
+- that a dream situation for any developer!
+- perfect solution for any kind of projects ( hobbyst / freelancers / enterprise )

 <b>example.ts</b>